Corona, California: Transportation

 The city's downtown area is circled by Grand Boulevard, which is unique for being perfectly circular.
 The street is approximately 1 mi in diameter.

 The city is served by the Corona (SR 71), Interstate 15 (I-15), and Riverside (SR 91) freeways.

 There is a proposal to erect a new four-lane freeway along or near Cajalco Road to connect Interstates 15 and 215, although the plan remains controversial.
 In addition, there is a possibility of constructing a 7.5 mi tunnel under the Santiago Peak Mountains to the Eastern Transportation Corridor of the FastTrak toll-road company system in Orange, due to increased commuter traffic on State Route 91, which needs to be reduced by another freeway between Orange and Riverside counties.

 Corona Municipal Airport (FAA designator: AJO) serves the city and has a 3200 ft runway.
 On January 20, 2008, two small passenger aircraft collided over Corona, killing all four men aboard the planes and another man on the ground.
 In the past ten years, there have been five fatal plane crashes around Corona.

 Public transportation

-The city is linked with the 91 Line and Inland Empire–Orange County Line of the Metrolink commuter rail system, providing service to Los Angeles, Perris, San Bernardino, and Oceanside from the North Main Corona Metrolink Station in the Downtown area and the West Corona Metrolink Station in Corona's west side.
+The city is linked with the 91/Perris Valley Line and Inland Empire–Orange County Line of the Metrolink commuter rail system, providing service to Los Angeles, Perris, San Bernardino, and Oceanside from Corona–North Main station in the Downtown area and Corona–West station in Corona's west side.

 The City of Corona operates its own transportation system called the Corona Cruiser.
 It consists of two circular routes around the city.

 Corona's public transportation also includes the following bus lines: RTA route 1 from West Corona to UC Riverside, RTA route 3 from Corona Regional Medical Center to Swan Lake in nearby Eastvale, RTA route 214 from Downtown Corona to The Village shopping center in Orange, RTA route 206 from Downtown Corona to Temecula, OCTA bus route from Anaheim to South Corona Walmart (Ontario Avenue), and the Corona Cruiser blue and red lines.